Some Characterizations in Kenmotsu manifolds with a new connection: Introduction

 In the present paper, we defined new connection for Kenmotsu manifold, generalized symmetric metric connection.
 This connection is the generalized form of semi-symmetric metric connection and quarter-symmetric metric connection.
-Section 2 is devoted to preliminaries.
-In section 3, we get generalized symmetric metric connection for a Kenmotsu manifold.
-In section 4, we calculate curvature tensor and ricci tensor and scalar curvature of a Kenmotsu manifold with respect to generalized metric connection.
-Moreover we get that first Bianchi identity is provided and Ricci tensor is symmetric with respect to generalized metric connection of type $(-1,\beta)$ and $(\alpha,0)$.
-In section 5, it is shown that if a Kenmotsu manifold is $\phi -$ projectively flat with respect to generalized metric connection, then the manifold is a generalized $\eta -$ Einstein manifold with respect to generalized metric connection.
-In section 6, we find an expression for concircular curvature tensor with respect to generalized metric connection.
-In section 7, we give an example which is verifying some results of Section 4 and Section 5
+The preliminaries are presented in Section 2 and Section 3 illustrates generalized symmetric connection for a Kenmotsu manifold.
+As for Section 4, The curvature and Ricci tensors of a Kenmotsu manifold and its scalar curvature are calculated in relation to generalized metric connection.
+Besides, it is found that first Bianchi identity is provided and Ricci tensor is symmetric with respect to generalized metric connection of type $(-1,\beta)$ and $(\alpha,0)$.
+Section 5, indicates that it is a generalized $\eta -$ Einstein manifold with reference generalized symmetric metric connection when a Kenmotsu manifold looks $\phi-$ projectively flat concerning generalized metric connection.
+Via Section 6, on the other hand, an expression is presented in the interest of concircular curvature tensor with respect to generalized metric connection.
+Finally, Section 7 provides an example verifying some results of Section 4 and Section 5.